Service status update: Carriers and brokers of controlled waste

 Waste carriers and brokers

-You can register as a new waste carrier or broker now by visiting our application page.
+You can register as a waste carrier or broker, or renew your existing registration, by visiting our application page.

 By registering, you are demonstrating to your customers that you are compliant with waste regulations and are committed to moving and disposing of waste in a safe, responsible manner.
 Registration also helps stop waste criminals who profit at the expense of legitimate businesses by undercutting them and competing unfairly.